-First blog post of a brand new year.
+Buttery marzipan German Christmas stollen bread to welcome a brand new year.
 Lets fill our heart with glorious sunshine and this delicious Stollen – a light fruit bread from Germany, also known as Christstollen.

-This traditional sweet bread from Germany has won my heart some five years back, during a laid back river side walk on Boston Esplanade during Christmas Eve, happily munching on apple strudel and a sugar dusted sweet bread that we had happened to buy from a bakery nearby.
+This traditional sweet bread from Germany has won my heart some five years back.
+During a laid back river side walk on Boston Esplanade during Christmas Eve.
+Happily munching on apple strudel and a sugar dusted sweet bread that we had happened to buy from a bakery nearby.

 Sweet smelling fruit breads (here is Mazanec – Chez Easter Sweet Yeasted Bread) are my weakness and I just adore them, may be because they reminds me of my childhood days.

 Christmas is a secular and universal festival to me.
-The joy and merriment it brings , the fascination with which my kid listens to the stories on Santa Claus and believing in the same, family gatherings, soaking the fruits and nuts in rum well ahead the season for big baking day, stamping out the sugar cookies with the kid, decorating the Christmas tree and leaving a gift underneath for the kid to collect in the morning, all gives such immeasurable joy to our heart, to be kind, loving and compassionate ,and that I think completes the meaning of celebration in its truest sense.
+The joy and merriment it brings .
+The fascination with which my kid listens to the stories on Santa Claus and believing in the same.
+Family gatherings, soaking the fruits and nuts in rum well ahead the season for big baking day, stamping out the sugar cookies with the kid.
+Decorating the Christmas tree and leaving a gift underneath for the kid to collect in the morning.
+All gives such immeasurable joy to our heart, to be kind, loving and compassionate and that I think completes the meaning of celebration in its truest sense.

 A traditional Christmas fruit cake (Without Rum)and this Stollen has become a part of our Christmas table since last few years.

 1. A good quality marzipan.
 I prefer to make my own at home.
-It is a tradition to add marzipan in the stollen, and like all good traditions which should be followed to keep the ingenuity of the heritage recipes intact, I always bake my stollen with the marzipan.
-The delightful almond flavour it imparts to the bread is unparalleled and it also helps to keep the stollen moist for longer time.
+It is a tradition to add marzipan in the stollen.
+And like all good traditions which should be followed to keep the ingenuity of the heritage recipes intact, I always bake my stollen with the marzipan.
+The delightful almond flavour it imparts to the bread is unparalleled.And it also helps to keep the stollen moist for longer time.

 2.A handful of good mix of dried fruits, nuts, candied citrus peels.
-In my experience I have found that a heavily impregnated bread with dried fruits does not rise well , becomes too crumbly and during the baking process, many of the precious dried fruit get burnt, specially the ones that peeks out of the dough.
+In my experience I have found that a heavily impregnated bread with dried fruits does not rise well.
+Becomes too crumbly and during the baking process, many of the precious dried fruit get burnt.
+Specially the ones that peeks out of the dough.
 So a good ratio of dried fruit mix to dough need to be sorted out for this.